SDP bounds on quantum codes: A Lov asz bound

 \section{A Lov\'asz bound}

-We now present a relaxation of the hierarchy that leads to a bound involving the Lov\'asz theta number [Section~\ref{sec:lovasz_number_def}].
-Consider an intermediate level that is indexed by state monomials of the form $\langle e_i \rangle e_i$ where $e_i$ correspond to letters from $\mathscr{E}_n$ [see Eq.~\eqref{eq:rel}].
-For simplicity, we will use elements from the $n$-qubit error basis $E_i \in \EE_n$ to index the intermediate level instead of their corresponding letters $e_i \in \mathscr{E}_n$.
+We now present a relaxation of the hierarchy from Eq.~\eqref{eq:code_SDP} that leads to a bound involving the Lov\'asz theta number [Section~\ref{sec:lovasz_number_def}].
+The relaxation is indexed by state monomials of the form $\langle e_a \rangle e_a$ where the $e_a$ correspond to letters from $\mathscr{E}_n$ [see Eq.~\eqref{eq:rel}].
+For readability, we will use elements from the $n$-qubit Pauli basis $E_a \in \EE_n$ for indexing rather the corresponding letters $e_a \in \mathscr{E}_n$.